Writer / Director — Photographer — Austin, Texas

 1973—1978

-A documentary about Garry Winogrand's life in Austin in the mid-1970s featuring several of his photographs never seen before.
+A documentary about Garry Winogrand's life in Austin in the mid-1970s featuring numerous never before seen photographs.

 Tiny, Texas

-The proof-of-concept short that launched the feature by finding the perfect actor to play the lead role and showing that we could make a beautiful movie.
+The proof-of-concept short that launched the feature and introduced the perfect young actor to play the lead role -- and showed that the director knows how to make a beautiful, compelling movie.

 Coming in 2026